 Step 1.
 Determine if you are eligible

-Ensure you have 30-days or less remaining in your minimum driving suspension term before applying, otherwise your application may be denied and returned to you via regular mail.
+Ensure you have 30-days or less remaining in your minimum driving suspension term before applying, otherwise your application may be denied and returned to you by mail.

-Complete the required remedial education course (you are required to present your course completion certificate to the installer at the installation appointment):
+Complete the required education course (you must present your course completion certificate to the installer at the installation appointment):

 - Planning Ahead course before the interlock device can be installed